-Direct-to-consumer advertising found beneficial for certain medsNovember 16th, 2012 in Cancer /
+Direct-to-consumer advertising found beneficial for certain medsNovember 16, 2012 in Medicine & Health / Cancer

 (HealthDay)—Direct-to-consumer advertising (DTCA) of aromatase inhibitors (AIs) used in the treatment of breast cancer in postmenopausal women correlates with an increase in the number of appropriate prescriptions, with no effect on the number of inappropriate prescriptions, according to a study published online Nov.
 6 in Cancer.